PaulApivat/paulapivat/content/post/list-to-df/index.md

 ![png](./list_to_df.png)

-Your mileage may vary, but *I make sense of the data* very differently when I'm looking at a list vs a data frame.
-Old habits die hard and **rows and columns** are ingrained in me.
-But I digress.
+Your mileage may vary, but *I make sense of the data* very differently when I'm looking at a list vs a data frame. **Rows and columns** are ingrained in how I think about data.

 Next, we're given a `list of tuples` representing friendship pairs and we proceed to turn that into a `dictionary` by using a `dictionary comprehension`: